anazz-dev/medical-llm-metacognition-benchmark/README.md

 This repository contains the data, prompts, model outputs, analysis files, and manuscript source for the preprint:

-**Large Language Models Show Partial Metacognitive Sensitivity in Medical Reasoning: Evidence-Sensitive Confidence in a Controlled Clinical Benchmark**
+**Large Language Models Show Metacognitive Sensitivity in Medical Reasoning**

 ## Overview